 4. Are franchise documents prepared in-house or outsourced?
 One of the most important legal documents that you will need is a Franchise Disclosure Document that complies with the Federal Trade Commission.
 Some companies take the easy route and use a template, a one-size-fits-all approach, then charge you an arm and a leg.
 Every business is unique so therefore your FDD must reflect your business model.

 5. How many franchise systems have you built?
 Ask to speak to their existing and past clients.
 Invest some time visiting the actual franchise businesses.
 Are the franchisees satisfied and do they feel that they were adequately trained to operate their franchise.
 You will be amazed at how much information you can receive from franchisees.

 As with any business relationship, you need to trust the company that you are working with.
 Ask for references from their vendor list.
 The way someone treats their vendors is a pretty good indicator of their character.

-We take a customized approach to franchising your business.
-The process is not easy, but we try to make it fun, affordable and prosperous.
+Our franchising services are customized to your business.
+The process is not easy, but we try to make it fun, affordable, and prosperous.